-Meets the standard and the recommended guideline.
+Meets the standard and Recommended Guideline.
 All non-transporting EMS first response personnel are required to maintain current first aid and CPR certification.
-All non-transporting EMS first response units, with the exception of Blythe Volunteer Fire Department are staffed with a minimum of an EMT or paramedic with all equipment required by REMSA policy.
+All non-transporting EMS first response units, with the exception of Blythe Volunteer Fire Department are staffed with a minimum of an EMT or Paramedic with all equipment required by REMSA policy.

-NEED(S) None):

-OBJECT TIVE:

-TIME FR AME FOR MEETING OBJECTIVE:

-Short-Range Plan (one year or less) Long-Range Plan (more than one year)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)